canarybit/cc-docs/docs/inspector.md

-## Supported Trusted Execution Environments
+## Supported Confidential Computing Environments
-The following TEEs are currently supported.
+The following confidential computing environments are currently supported.

 ### AMD SEV-SNP (Secure Encrypted Virtualization - Secure Nested Paging)
 AMD SEV-SNP is the latest security feature in AMD's EPYC processors designed to protect virtualized environments, especially in cloud and multi-tenant environments.
 SEV-SNP builds upon previous AMD security technologies like SEV and SEV-ES to deliver stronger protections against a broader range of attacks.